zotero/zotero-api-node/README.md

 make it easy to construct Zotero API requests.
 Each request and the corresponding response are then encapsulated in a Message instance, wich provides accessors and an extendable body parser collection to handle the various formats supported by Zotero.
+The Stream class, finally, uses a WebSocket connection to access the Zotero Streaming API, manages the subscription list locally, and automatically tries to re-open prematurely closed connections.

 Quickstart
 ----------